Chen Liang

 1) “Asian Americans’ Racialized Incorporation into the Political Field”, is published in the journal Social Problems.
 In this article, I examine how the racialization of Asian Americans manifests in politics, and how such processes shape Asian Americans’ racialized experiences and identity.

-2) “Gendered Panethnic Solidarity: The Experiences of Asian American Women in US Electoral Politics” is forthcoming in the journal Qualitative Sociology.
-It investigates the doubly disadvantage position Asian American women occupy in politics, bringing the gender perspective into the literature on panethnicity.
+2) “Gendered Panethnic Solidarity: The Experiences of Asian American Women in US Electoral Politics” is published in the journal Qualitative Sociology.
+It investigates the doubly disadvantaged position Asian American women occupy in politics, bringing the gender perspective into the literature on panethnicity.

 Meanwhile, I have three articles that are now under review or in preparation.